Oxaliplatin: Medical uses

 Oxaliplatin is used for treatment of colorectal cancer, typically along with folinic acid (leucovorin) and fluorouracil in a combination known as FOLFOX or along with capecitabine in a combination known as CAPOX or XELOX.
+It also has uses in pancreatic cancer and stomach cancer or esophageal cancer.
+It may also be effective against breast cancer, germ cell tumor, ovarian cancer and non-small-cell lung cancer.